scroll down or full bio

 After three years on the Ontario bar circuit, with a few different bands, I was introduced to Johnnie Dee.
 Johnnie had just put together a band called Honeymoon Suite.
 One look at him and you knew he was a rock star.
 A natural.
 And what a voice!
 Johnnie had gone out with a very short-lived incarnation of the band before retreating to regroup.
 His manager then introduced him to Derry Grehan, a great guitarist and songwriter.
 The two recruited veteran drummer Mike Lengyell and bassist John Finnerty and began playing the circuit.
 Shortly thereafter they asked me to join.
 I moved into the band house / headquarters already shared by Derry Grehan, Jeff Rogers (from our management and future manager of Pursuit Of Happiness and Crash Test Dummies) and a drummer friend and former band mate of Derry named Dave Betts.

-Within about six months we asked Dave Betts to join the band.
+Within a few months we asked Dave Betts to join the band.
 Derry had a bunch of great tunes and we began getting courted by labels, eventually signing with WEA.
 Wow!!!
 That was exciting.
 During the making of the first album we hired veteran bassist Gary Lalonde.
 The line-up was complete.
 Honeymoon Suite’s debut album took off and the rest, as they say, is history.

 Stay tuned for Part 2